 Repayable loans are available to students enrolled in the Associate Degree Nursing Program.
 Nursing students are not eligible for the National Direct Student Loans.
-Interest at a low rate (currently 3%) commences nine months after the borrower is no longer an officially enrolled student.
-Repayment to the College is made in quarterly installments.
-Up to 50% of the loan may be cancelled at the rate of 10% per year for each full year of professional nursing employment.
+Interest at a low rate (currently 3 %) commences nine months after the borrower is no longer an officially enrolled student.
+Repayment to the College is made in monthly installments.
 The amount of the loan award is determined by the student's need.